BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

-BetonQuest recommend to use IntelliJ as IDE, but you can still use your preferred IDE.
+The BetonQuest organisation recommends <a href="https://www.jetbrains.com/idea/" target="_blank">IntelliJ Community Edition</a> (Community Edition) as the preferred IDE.
-The advantage of using IntelliJ is that the setup contains some steps that helps fully fill our requirements.
+The advantage of using IntelliJ is that this guide contains some steps that help to fulfill our requirements.
-If you still want to use your own IDE, you need to check by our own, that you fully fill our requirements.
+Additionally, the project contains a few config files that automatically setup IntelliJ to meet some of our requirements.
-You can adopt some steps to your preferred IDE to get a similar setup.
+You can still use your preferred IDE but then you need to check on your own that your changes fulfill our requirements.

 ##Installing IntelliJ
 First download <a href="https://www.jetbrains.com/idea/download/" target="_blank">IntelliJ</a> and install it.

-After you have installed IntelliJ, we recommend to installing the plugin
+After you installed IntelliJ, we recommend to installing the plugin
 <a href="https://plugins.jetbrains.com/plugin/7642-save-actions" target="_blank">Save Actions</a>.
 The plugin helps to auto format code, organize imports, add final modifiers, and some other requirements we have.
 You don't need to configure that plugin, the project contains the configuration file.